amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ---
 title: The Secrets Management building block
-description: A description of the Secrets Management building-block and how to apply it
+description: A description of the Secrets Management building block and how to apply it
 author: edwinvw
-ms.date: 12/01/2020
+ms.date: 12/16/2020
 ---

 # The Secrets Management building block